How Much Life Insurance Do I Need?

 "That way, your family will not have to deal with an unexpected loss of income," Sahouri says.

-If you don't have a family?
+But what if you don't have a family?
 Sahouri says that you might still want life insurance.
 If you die, your parents or other relatives might have to plan your burial and funeral.
 A life insurance policy can cover the costs associated with that.
 Even if you don't have a family, you might want to leave money behind for your parents or other relatives.
 A life insurance policy can help you do this, Sahouri says.

 Sahouri says that people without a family who do want to leave something behind can start with a more modest policy, say a term-life policy that pays out $100,000 upon your death.
 As these people’s lives change, they can graduate to more valuable life insurance policies.